 When IP Passthrough is enabled above, access to this device directly via the cellular interface will no longer work.
 You can configure specific ports below which will be redirected to this device instead of the downstream device.
-HTTPS Intercept Port 3 <enter the HTTPS intercept port number> SSH Intercept Port 3 <enter the SSH intercept port number> Apply

 - a.
 Enter the port number that is to be used for HTTPS Intercepts. - b.
 Enter a port to be redirected to this node's SSH service.